 What Is the Cost of Living in Lisbon?

-Whether it’s buying a property in Portugal, eating out in restaurants, or daily living costs, the relatively cheap costs make the country an attractive point on the map.
+Whether it’s buying a property in Portugal, eating out in restaurants, or daily living costs, the relatively cheap prices make the country an attractive point on the map.
 Whether you have decided on moving to Portugal or are still exploring your options, in this article, we’ll dip into the cost of living in the sunny capital, providing you with all that you will need to know before setting up shop here.

-It is important to note that the cost of living in Lisbon, from property to restaurants, is more expensive in the capital than in other areas in the country.
+It is important to note that the cost of living in Lisbon, from property to restaurants, is more expensive than in other areas in the country.
 In the interior, particularly in the parts of the country that do not have high numbers of expats, prices can be very cheap indeed.
 Even Porto, the second-largest city in the country, is notably more affordable than its southern counterpart.

 Cost of living in Lisbon: Property